JHodgkins/MSP4-MovieBox/README.md

 - As the site owner, I want visitors to be able to easily add their movie choices to their shopping basket for purchase.
 - As the site owner, I want the site visitors to be able to see what they have previously bought.
 - As the site owner, I want to encourage users to visit clearance and sale areas.

+## Design
+MovieBox was designed to be clean, clear and easily understood by all audiences using the e-commerce web application, header and footer sections persist throughout the web application to ensure navigation is kept consistent, easy to navigate and provides a pleasant user experience (UX) throughout.
+The e-commerce web application uses mainly solid colours which contrast each other well, for example a darker grey against orange gives the feeling of hard edges to reflect DVD, Blue-Ray boxes and the boxy appearance of a store front.
+As a person with a visual impairment, the e-commerce web application has been designed with screen magnification and screen readers in mind.

+### Structure of pages